-In Tasmania, C. Rodgersii are harvested by commercial divers, about half of whom also dive commercially for abalone.
-Commercial urchin divers in Tasmania tend to target individual C. rodgersii of a size between the range of 85 to 125mm test diameter (Johnson 2016).
+In Tasmania, Longspined Sea Urchins are harvested by commercial divers, about half of whom also dive commercially for abalone.
+Commercial urchin divers in Tasmania tend to target individual Longspined Sea Urchins of a size range of >85 tmm test diameter (see below).
 Catch weight is confirmed by a log recording from the processor who receives the catch.
 The location of the catch is recorded using the blocks of the commercial fishery (shown in Figure 3).
-Depth is not recorded.
+However, for the 2022/23 season reporting will shift to blocks based on the abalone fishery.
+Depth is estimated by a single depth recorded on the docket.
 A finer-scale approximate location, such as name of the point or bay, is recorded in the log by the diver, along with diver ID, date, and total time of dive/s (effort in hours).
-For the 2020/21 season GPS and depth logger units have been used by most divers, which will provide more accurate data both spatially and temporally.
-Divers are paid either by total wet weight of catch (\$/kg) or by weight and quality of roe from the processor.
+For the 2021/22 season GPS and depth logger units have been used by most divers, which will provide more accurate data both spatially and temporally.
+Divers are paid either by total wet weight of catch (\$/kg; most common) or by weight and quality of roe from the processor.

 Commercial harvesting began in March 2009.
-The total annual harvest began at less than 10 tonnes a year and gradually increased to 100 tonnes in 2013/14, followed by a decline in 2015 following the closure of the main processor (Figure 1).
-The catch in the most recent 2020/21 season increased to 497 tonnes from the previous year's catch of 376 tonnes.
-In total the commercial harvest has removed more than 2000 tonnes of Longspined urchins over the last 13 years.
+The total annual harvest began at less than 10 tonnes a year and gradually increased to 96 tonnes in 2013/14, followed by a decline in 2015 following the closure of the main processor (Figure 1).
+The catch in the most recent 2021/22 season was 494 tonnes.
+In total the commercial harvest has removed more than 2500 tonnes of Longspined urchins over the last 14 years, with 1911 tonnes of that in the last 4 years.